Motor Insurance - Green Cards

 It is important that you take a physical copy with you when you travel as digital copies are not currently acceptable.
 If you arrive at the border without a physical Green Card on plain green paper, you will not be allowed to drive in that country.

 Do I need to apply for a Green Card now?

-At present, if you have a motor insurance policy that allows you to drive within the EU, this will remain unchanged until midnight on 29th March 2019.
-So, if you’re planning a trip that is completed before that date, nothing changes for you.
+At present, if you have a motor insurance policy that allows you to drive within the EU, this will remain unchanged until the UK leaves the EU.
+So, if you’re planning a trip that is completed beforehand, nothing changes for you.